dominicplouffe/HorseRacingPrediction/README.md

     print('Number of correct WPS predictions = %s' % num_correct_pred_wps)
 ```
 ### Results
 To validate the results I first ran a baseline for comparisson purposes.
 The baseline is the morning line (odds given by the race track for a horse before any wagers have been performed).
 The baseline is simple but will allow us to compare a non-algorithmic approach to my algorithm approach.
 The horse that was the favorite based on the morning line is assumed to have the better chance of winning.
-For example, a horse a 2 to 1 will have a better chance of winning compared to a horse with odds of 3 to 1.
+For example, a horse with odds of 2 to 1 will have a better chance of winning compared to a horse with odds of 3 to 1.
 I picked the horse at 2 to 1 to win.

 The validation file has a total amount of 2,896 races.
 The favorite won 741 times (26%) and came in 1st, 2nd or 3rd 1666 (58%) of the time.